 ||Necessary for insurance purposes

 |Buying, selling, transferring or disposing of our business

 Where we cannot rely on one of the above lawful bases to process your Sensitive Personal Information for a particular purpose, we will seek your explicit consent.

 If you would like to know more about the lawful bases we rely upon, or how the lawful basis of legitimate interests applies to a particular purpose, you can contact us.

 In connection with the purposes set out above, we will sometimes share Personal Information with Aviva group companies and third parties, including:

-- financial advisers, and business partners who help us arrange, manage and underwrite our products and who provide insurance services;
+- Financial advisers, insurance brokers, and business partners who help us arrange, manage and underwrite our products and who provide insurance services;

-our insurers or reinsurers (either directly or through brokers), who provide reinsurance services to us and each other in respect of risks underwritten by Aviva,
+Our insurers or reinsurers (either directly or through insurance brokers), who provide reinsurance services to us and each other in respect of risks underwritten by Aviva,

 or insurers who cover Aviva under our group insurance policies.
 We can supply on request further details of the insurers and reinsurers we provide your Personal Information